Understand Your CarVeto Certificate:

 In theory, yes, you can.

-Number Plate Changes - DVSA Records
+Number Plate Changes - DVLA Records

 Past and Present Registration Plate Transfers